upf-gti/wgpuEngine/README.md

 # wgpuEngine

-`wgpuEngine` is an open-source engine designed for creating desktop, XR (extended reality), and 3D web applications.
-Built on top of the newest graphics API  WebGPU, it provides a cross-platform solution to render complex scenes, animations, and immersive experiences.
+`wgpuEngine` is an open-source cross-platform engine designed for creating desktop, XR (extended reality), and 3D web applications.
+Built on top of the newest graphics API  WebGPU, it provides a solution to render complex scenes, animations, and immersive experiences.

 It uses Dawn, which provides WebGPU for desktop and web (via [emscripten](https://emscripten.org/)).
 We are still using a [forked version](https://github.com/blitz-research/dawn) until the official one adds XR support.
 For desktop XR it uses OpenXR.

 > [!IMPORTANT]
 > Web XR still not available until WebGPU and WebXR are integrated.

+The documentation is still in progress, but you can find it [here](https://upf-gti.github.io/wgpuEngine/)!
-See [Rooms](https://github.com/upf-gti/rooms) for an example of how to use this engine.
+For an example of how to use this engine, check out [Rooms](https://github.com/upf-gti/rooms)!

 ## Features